PhilippKranz/audio-transcoder/README.md

 > ```

 #### Additional Programs
-The following programs mast be present in order to use the `audio-transcoder`.
+The following programs must be present in order to use `audio-transcoder`.

 Program name | Recommended version   | Link | Available for
 ------------|-----------------------|------|--------------